Why Most Leadership Programs Don’t Change Behavior

 But awareness by itself rarely creates lasting change.

-Any intentional leader can leave a session knowing they need to listen more, delegate better, slow down, trust their team, have harder conversations or stop rescuing everyone around them.
+People can leave a session knowing they need to listen more, delegate better, slow down, trust their team, have harder conversations or stop rescuing everyone around them.

 Because behavior lives in the daily, consistent practice of leadership, not in the insight.

-Behavior happens in the middle of stress.
+Behavior shows up in the middle of stress.

 In the middle of conflict.